 Conceptual framework to guide research under this theme is being developed.

 Cross cutting themes

-All issues of gender, diversity and environment are cross cutting in all three core research themes.
+All issues of gender, diversity and environment and climate change are cross cutting in all three core research themes.
 Diversity includes issues such as of race, ethnicity, age, physical abilities, and religious beliefs.